lkrum/professional-portfolio/README.md

 # professional-portfolio

 ## Description
 This page is a portfolio of my software development work including my profile and contact information.
+I created it as a way to easily share my work with coworkers and clients.

-Link to live page:
+Link to live page: https://lkrum.github.io/professional-portfolio/

 ## Installation
 N/A